- Assets: $5,556,152,571 (2012)

 - Grants Awarded: $258,942,948 (2012)

-The namesake of this foundation, Andrew W. Mellon (1855-1937), made his fortune with Mellon Bank, Union Savings Bank, Gulf Oil, the American Locomotive Company, Pittsburgh Coal, and ALCOA.
-He also served as Secretary of the Treasury under U.S. Presidents Harding, Coolidge, and Hoover.
-He gave away some $10 million during his lifetime, mostly to educational and charitable organizations.
-A good deal of his money was also earmarked to help establish the National Gallery of Art in Washington, D.C.
+This foundation is the namesake of Andrew W. Mellon (1855-1937), a banker, entrepreneur, industrialist, philanthropist, and art collector who made his fortune with such entities as Mellon Bank, Union Savings Bank, Gulf Oil, the American Locomotive Company, Pittsburgh Coal, and Alcoa.
+Mellon also served as Secretary of the Treasury under U.S. Presidents Warren Harding, Calvin Coolidge, and Herbert Hoover.
+During his lifetime, Mellon gave away some $10 million—mostly to educational and charitable organizations.
+In addition, he helped fund the creation of the National Gallery of Art in Washington, DC.

-Among the groups that have recently received Mellon Foundation grants are: the Aspen Institute; the Brookings Institution; Environmental Defense; the Environmental Working Group; Human Rights First; the Migration Policy Institute; the Tides Foundation; the Tides Center; the Trust for Public Land; the Urban Institute; and the World Resources Institute.
+In addition to the support it has given to many hundreds of academic institutions, AWMF has also awarded grants to such organizations as the Aspen Institute, the Brookings Institution, Environmental Defense, the Environmental Working Group, Human Rights First, the Migration Policy Institute, the Tides Foundation, the Tides Center, the Trust for Public Land, the Urban Institute, and the World Resources Institute.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)